OKEAMAH/Git/docs/alpha/smart_rollups.rst

    provided for developers interested in testing Tezos smart rollup infrastructure before its release on mainnet.

 Testing kernels can be useful during its development, without relying on starting a rollup on a test network.
-We provide a *read-eval-print-loop* as a mean to evaluate the WASM PVM without relying on any node and network:
+We provide a *read-eval-print-loop* (REPL) as a mean to evaluate the WASM PVM without relying on any node and network: ``octez-wasm-repl``.
-``octez-wasm-repl``.

 .. code:: sh